Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: PERFORMANCE EVALUATION

-We evaluate our model in a realistic 5G RAN scenario using RF settings from real deployments \cite{rochman2024-real_implementation}, and standards like TS 36.213.
-As in \cite{rochman2024-real_implementation}, standalone RAN implementations use diverse RF configurations for RUs.
-Key RF configuration parameters include channel bandwidth (BW), modulation (Mod), antenna configuration (NL), and numerology ($\mu$).
-The coding rate (R) and the number of physical resource blocks (PRB) were retrieved from \cite{3GPP_PRB_TS_38_211}.
-Finally, \cref{tab:5g_configurations} shows the RF configuration of the RUs in both topologies.
+The proposed model is evaluated in a realistic 5G RAN scenario using RF configurations derived from real-world deployments as in \cite{rochman2024-real_implementation} and standardized specifications such as 3GPP TS 36.213.
+Consistent with \cite{rochman2024-real_implementation}, standalone RAN implementations consider heterogeneous RF configurations across RUs.
+The key RF parameters include channel bandwidth (BW), modulation scheme (Mod), antenna configuration (NL), and numerology ($\mu$).
+The coding rate ($R$) and the number of PRBs are obtained from \cite{3GPP_PRB_TS_38_211}.
+The complete set of RF configurations adopted for the RUs in both topologies is summarized in Table~\ref{tab:5g_configurations}.

-We retrieved the aggregated demand per gNB from a dataset of Ireland in \cite{ireland_dataset}, which includes gNB locations and peak traffic demand for urban gNBs.
-To reflect the fluctuating traffic, we adapted the dataset by applying the normalized daily traffic pattern from \cite{Checko_traffic}.
-This pattern provides hourly demand changes, with significant fluctuations occurring in only 14 hours.
-Thus, for each topology and objective, the MILP was executed 14 times, corresponding to the observed varying hours.
-The average MILP solving time is presented in the table \ref{tab:solving_time}.